 What Is a Smart Thermostat?

-Most smart thermostat devices allow the user to directly control the temperature from the device itself like your current thermostat does.
-But users can also change settings on their smart thermostats from their phones, whether they are physically present at home or not.
+Most smart thermostats allow the user to directly control the temperature from the device itself, like basic thermostats do.
+But users can also change settings on their smart thermostats from their phone, tablet or computer, whether they are physically present at home or not.

 Most smart thermostats are also programmable, in similar ways to how high-end traditional thermostats can be.
 A programmable smart thermostat can be configured (usually within its accompanying app) to change temperatures according to a predetermined schedule.